Bot.io: The pull request build/test bot

-Bot.io is a fully flexible build/test bot for Github projects.
-It is similar to Travis-CI in purpose, but most of the action happens at the pull request level.
-(And you have to run your own test/build servers).
+Bot.io is a fully scriptable build/test bot for Github projects.
+It is similar to Travis-CI in purpose, but most of the action happens at the pull request level and there are no constraints on what types of tests you can run.
+(Also you have to provision your own test/build servers).

 Bot.io depends on Node.js and

 git.
 To get started, create a new dir for your Botio files and bootstrap the necessary files for your repo:

 $ npm install -g botio $ mkdir botio-files; cd botio-files $ botio bootstrap --repo arturadib/pdf.js

 The bootstrapped file

 config.json contains sensible defaults, but you will likely want to double-check and/or modify it at this point.
 (In particular, make sure